bdowsett/bdowsett/README.md

 ### <a name="WorkExperience">Work Experience</a>

 #### Keyloop, Nov 2016 – Jul 2021
-_**Project Manager**_
+_**Project Manager**_<br>
-●	Spearheaded project to source and implement a new Computer Telephony Integration system, led RFP process to implementation across 20+ countries and 400+ associates.
+-	Spearheaded project to source and implement a new Computer Telephony Integration system, led RFP process to implementation across 20+ countries and 400+ associates.
 Resulting in a 30% reduction in call logging times and £200k pa productivity saving<br>
-●	Led on project to implement Xactly Incent Commision tool internationally.
+-	Led on project to implement Xactly Incent Commision tool internationally.
 Reduced time administering sales commissions plans by 60%.
 Boosted forecasting ease and precision.
 Sales commission calculation errors reduced from industry average of 5%-10% of commission budget to 0% giving savings of £40k pa.
 Efficiency savings in planning and producing Sales Incentive Plans of £40k pa.
 Reduction in overhead of sales having to manually produce sales commission reports of £60k pa. <br>
-●	Steered project team of 10 (Product, Finance, IT) to design and build an automated billing process for Keyloop’s SMS  product to mitigate lost revenue of £500k and negate manual intervention.<br>
+-	Steered project team of 10 (Product, Finance, IT) to design and build an automated billing process for Keyloop’s SMS  product to mitigate lost revenue of £500k and negate manual intervention.<br>
-●	Initiated a project to close out Keyloop’s Brussels office from logistics to liquidation.
+-	Initiated a project to close out Keyloop’s Brussels office from logistics to liquidation.
 Coordinating international teams across Facilities, Finance, Tax, Legal, IT and HR to build and manage a plan to decommission the office and relocate the 30 associates to alternate Keyloop offices.<br>
-●	Ran a project to consolidate 21 business bank accounts to 1.
+-	Ran a project to consolidate 21 business bank accounts to 1.
 Managed an internal (Treasury Finance)  and external (BNP Paribas) team to achieve £70k pa saving in transaction and service fees.<br>
-●	Established a programme plan of major system upgrades for 1,300 customers managing international implementation teams in EMEA, APAC, LATAM from piloting of the solution through to deployment.<br>
+-	Established a programme plan of major system upgrades for 1,300 customers managing international implementation teams in EMEA, APAC, LATAM from piloting of the solution through to deployment.<br>
-●	Coordinated project team (IT, Financial Control) to implement Jet Reports to the ERP (Microsoft Dynamics Nav) reducing time taken by the Finance team to generate reports by 60%.<br>
+-	Coordinated project team (IT, Financial Control) to implement Jet Reports to the ERP (Microsoft Dynamics Nav) reducing time taken by the Finance team to generate reports by 60%.<br>
-●	Developed a suite of PMO project document templates, achieving a reduction in preparation time.
+-	Developed a suite of PMO project document templates, achieving a reduction in preparation time.
 Conducted training and peer-mentoring programs across 20 associates to embed.<br>
-●	Managed a 10 member cross-functional (HR, Finance, IT) team and coordinated with external suppliers (KPMG) on the successful launch of the Global Payroll Manager product, a cross-border payroll and global shadow payroll solution for mobile expatriate associates.
+- Managed a 10 member cross-functional (HR, Finance, IT) team and coordinated with external suppliers (KPMG) on the successful launch of the Global Payroll Manager product, a cross-border payroll and global shadow payroll solution for mobile expatriate associates.
 Reducing required man-hours to process payroll files by 30%.<br>

 #### Waitrose, Jun 2009 – Apr 2016
-_**Project Manager**_
+_**Project Manager**_	<br>
-●	Developed and rolled out a new eCommerce picking system for in-branch picked, online grocery orders across 200+ Waitrose Branches.
+-	Developed and rolled out a new eCommerce picking system for in-branch picked, online grocery orders across 200+ Waitrose Branches.
 Continued work on development of this system enabling market leading pick rates, and annual savings of £1.8m pa.<br>
-●	Project Managed systems development within the Waitrose Commercial function, improved efficiency and expediency of Supplier Invoicing.
+-	Project Managed systems development within the Waitrose Commercial function, improved efficiency and expediency of Supplier Invoicing.
 Moved away from a time consuming manual invoicing approach to an automated process resulting in productivity, recovery costs and cash flow improvements of £1m pa.<br>
-●	Project managed the delivery of system improvements to the Product Information Catalogue to the benefit of Customer Promotions, enhanced customer proposition, competitive edge and delivered significant financial benefits of £1m pa.<br>
+-	Project managed the delivery of system improvements to the Product Information Catalogue to the benefit of Customer Promotions, enhanced customer proposition, competitive edge and delivered significant financial benefits of £1m pa.<br>
-●	Defined design requirements and led implementation of a new customer collection point in over 200 branches, expedited the customer flow and reduced congestion and wait times for branch order collections.<br>
+-	Defined design requirements and led implementation of a new customer collection point in over 200 branches, expedited the customer flow and reduced congestion and wait times for branch order collections.<br>
-●	Managed project to install a Telematics solution to the Waitrose Fleet of Grocery delivery vans enabling the performance management and development of 400+ drivers.
+-	Managed project to install a Telematics solution to the Waitrose Fleet of Grocery delivery vans enabling the performance management and development of 400+ drivers.
 Delivered Fuel efficiency and reduced driver incidents.<br>
-●	Led Project to improve functionality of in house application for Export team to liaise with offshore suppliers regarding price changes.<br>
+-	Led Project to improve functionality of in house application for Export team to liaise with offshore suppliers regarding price changes.<br>
-●	Influenced Branches to increase operational efficiencies within eCommerce teams.
+-	Influenced Branches to increase operational efficiencies within eCommerce teams.
 Analysed growth opportunities for 30+ branches in some cases increasing order volume capacity by 40% through expansion of delivery areas.<br>
-●	Implemented a new Mnetics Product Locator system into 200 plus Click and Collect branches.
+-	Implemented a new Mnetics Product Locator system into 200 plus Click and Collect branches.
 Introducing an automated solution for scanning in/out and location of orders at point of collection from Branch.
 Increased parcel capacity by 40%.<br>
-●	Defined the Business Operating procedures and training approach for a Foreign Currency collection from more than 200 branches, ensured that security implications were understood, mitigated and all staff were trained.<br>
+-	Defined the Business Operating procedures and training approach for a Foreign Currency collection from more than 200 branches, ensured that security implications were understood, mitigated and all staff were trained.<br>